 Use SEL Data

 From beginning to end, SEL data can support your program and staff by providing a clear roadmap for instruction and intervention.
 Part of the power of social and emotional data is that it provides insight into why a student is struggling.
 By collecting data on students’ social and emotional needs, educators get a clear picture of where each student is excelling and identify where they need additional instruction.
 This data can guide both classroom and small-group instruction and can also be used to create targeted interventions tailored to each student, In addition, it can support individualized education programs (IEPs).
 When selecting an SEL assessment, be sure to look for one that is research-based, is aligned to your SEL goals, and is easy to administer.
 Consider the DESSA, – an award-winning assessment that meets these criteria.
 The DESSA is embraced by teachers because it is easy to use, and the robust reporting makes their jobs easier by providing the specific data they need to improve instruction and student achievement.
 This tool is flexible and can be used as a formative measure, to monitor SEL progress throughout the year, and to determine growth after an intervention.
 Gaining teacher buy-in is essential for the success of any initiative in your school/district or program.
 When teachers understand the importance of SEL and how it can make their jobs easier, they are more likely to implement with fidelity.
 Engage teachers in the process and be sure to support their needs along the way.
 Together, you can create an effective SEL program that will improve student achievement.
-Learn more about how Aperture can help.
+Learn more about how Aperture can help by contacting our team through the form below.